brandur/sorg/content/drafts/redis-cluster.md

 of the Redis Cluster clients for production use.
 Even to this day, good client support is somewhat spotty, which may be an indication that Redis is fast enough that most people using it can get away with a simple standalone instance.
-We saw our error rates nosedive, and are reasonably confident that we've got a lot of runway for continued growth.
+Error rates took a nosedive, and we're confident that we've got a lot of runway for continued growth.

 This is what I really like about Redis: I've spent almost no time at all studying it source code, but most of the